rabbimov22x/rabbimov22x/README.md

 ## 👋 Hi, I’m Sam [Samandar Rabbimov]

-I'm a Computer Science major with a minor in Math at CUNY Baruch College in NYC, NY.
+I'm a Computer Science major with a minor in Math at CUNY Baruch College in NYC, NY. <br>
 I love tackling a new challenge and working in a team!
 Feel free to reach out if you want to collaborate!

 ### 🚀 Skills